 There will be a lovely fireworks display on July 4th held at Kennebunk Beach.
 For the best view of the show it’s good to arrive early because parking is limited.
 There are many other great places to view the fireworks such as one of the restaurants that line the Kennebunk River like the Arundel Wharf Restaurant, Cape Arundel Inn, or Stripers.
 Another great place to see the display is the jetty at Colony Beach.
 Or how about a scenic lobster boat cruise to experience the spectacular show right from the water.
 Whatever your plans, be sure to take your time and enjoy the show.

-Maine is lovely any time of year; we love the snow as much as we love the warm, summer evenings, and Bailey quite possibly prefers the snow.
+Maine is lovely any time of year; we love the snow as much as we love the warm, summer evenings.
 Yet there are some people, we know, who would never dream of traveling to a Maine Bed and Breakfast in the winter.

 It is undeniable that some of Maine hibernates during the winter.
 But these days, signs of spring are everywhere.
 Restaurants are opening their shutters, shops are opening their doors, and boats are coming out of dry dock and making their way up the coast.
 Everyone is enjoying the fragrant combination of salt water and spring flowers that permeates the air.

 Many guests of our Kennebunk/Kennebunkport Bed and Breakfast like to spend a few hours on a boat while they’re here.
 Scenic cruises are, after all, part of a quintessential Maine vacation.
 Happily, most boats open their decks to passengers in May.

 The Schooner Eleanor is a wonderful 55 ft sailing ship with four sails, a large teak cockpit, and a spacious, cushioned cabin.
 She sails up the coast daily from mid May to mid October.